We challenge expectations every day. We create community, build confidence, and help each other realize our full potential.

 We're athletes, and a lot more.
 Join a community that recognizes everyone's unique ability.

-More than 50 years ago, Special Olympics launched a global movement to break down barriers and end discrimination against people with intellectual disabilities.
+More than 50 years ago, Special Olympics launched a global sports movement to break down barriers and end discrimination against people with intellectual disabilities.

 Since then, this peaceful revolution has been changing lives all around the world.
 Join "The Revolution Is Inclusion"—and be part of a powerful new generation that celebrates all differences, all abilities!